mvolkmann/blog/src/swift-ui.md

    To find this, click the top entry in the Navigator, select the "General" tab, and note the value of Identity ...
 Bundle Identifier.
 1. Enter a price.
-1. Under "Localizations", double-click "English (U.S.)".
+1. Under "Localizations", double-click an option such as "English (U.S.)".
 1. Enter a "Display Name".
    This can be the same as the Reference Name entered above.
 1. Enter a "Description" of the purchasable item.